Wedding bouquet perfection...How to choose.

-A good florist will advise on sizes and styles of bouquet which will compliment your gown, with pictures and examples for you to look at.
+A good florist will advise on sizes and styles of bouquets which will compliment your gown, with pictures and examples for you to look at.

 Choosing your bouquet should be as personal as choosing your wedding dress.

-Firstly, consider the style of your outfit, if it’s a classic Princess/ball gown or a Body Hugging dress the design of your wedding bouquet should reflect this.
+Firstly, consider the style of your outfit, if it’s a Princess/ball gown or a Body Hugging dress the design of your wedding bouquet should reflect this.
 The proportions of the overall look are really crucial.
-To choose the wrong size bouquet will create an imbalance.
+Choosing the wrong size bouquet will create an imbalance.
 Your height will also play a part in the size of the bouquet chosen.

-For a Princess dress a bouquet that follows the sweeping line of the dress shapes looks amazing.
+For a Princess dress, a bouquet that follows the sweeping line of the dress shapes looks amazing.
 It's tempting to opt for a tiny bouquet with a BIG dress but it just doesn't work.
-The bouquet doesnt have to be incredibly large but it does need to compliment the lines you have in your dress.
+The bouquet doesn't have to be incredibly large but it does need to compliment the long lines you have in your dress.

 If you are petite in height, a smaller teardrop bouquet will lengthen your overall outline.
-Conversely, if you are a curvy lady, a full hand tied bouquet looks great or a longer cascade bouquet will extend your outline and make you appear taller/slimmer.
+Conversely, if you are a curvy lady, a full-hand-tied bouquet looks great or a longer cascade bouquet will lengthen your outline.

 Natural wild style bouquets look great against an unstructured free-flowing dress.

 Alternative gowns demand a bespoke bouquet and your professional florist can design a bouquet taking inspiration from your dress.

 The colour of your dress and your Maids’ dresses will also influence the choices of flowers and shades chosen.
 You may want to tie together a Mix and Match theme with the flowers.

 The texture of your dress is also really important, if the surface texture is completely matt, you should choose soft gentle textures for your flowers.